Reasons for Greening Your Teaching

 Research conducted in the United States showed that integrating learning around the environment as the major theme or context improved achievement scores in language arts (reading and writing), math, science and social studies.
 And what a great way to implement constructivist learning.

 We are in the midst of a planetary emergency.
 Spending time teaching adverbs and the War of 1812 can now be deemed negligent.
-We must teach the children what they'll need in order to create the best possible future for themselves.
+We must start teaching the children what they'll need in order to create the best possible future for themselves.
+That's what GreenHeart Education is all about.

 |